Gus Grimly: Character arc

 A year passes, and Gus Grimly, now a mailman, is happily married to Molly Solverson as they eagerly await their first child's birth.
-In Las Vegas, Lester, who has married Linda, receives an award for Insurance Salesman of the Year.
-While at the hotel bar, Lester spots Malvo, who now sports grey hair and a goatee rather than brown hair and a full beard.
-While conversing with his companions, Malvo calls himself "Dr. Michaelson".
+At the precinct, Molly receives a call from Las Vegas P.D. asking her to interview Lester Nygaard as a witness for a triple homicide Malvo committed earlier.
+After having questioned him and his second wife at their home, she is informed by the precinct that two FBI agents from Fargo field office want to meet her about the massacre committed there a year ago.
+She agrees to meet them at her father's cafe where she enters through the back door just as Malvo has left through the front door.
+She presents and impresses the agents with her investigation results.

 At home, Molly Solverson receives word that another of Lester's wives has been murdered.
 Molly goes to the crime scene where she meets Lester.
 Lester tries but fails to retrieve the tickets from the jacket.
 The police bring Lester back to the station, where he refuses to answer any questions.
 Lester is allowed to return home the next morning, but must be accompanied by FBI agents Pepper and Budge.

-Malvo goes to a used car lot and chats up one of the salesmen (the same young husband that Lester failed to sell life insurance to a year earlier) about one car that resembles an undercover police car, convincing him to allow the two to go for a test drive.
-Malvo later sees Lester being taken home by the FBI agents, and follows in his own car.
-During his trip home, Lester is asked about and solves the riddle of the fox, the rabbit and the cabbage.
-Once they return Lester home, the two FBI agents remain outside.
-Apparently forced by Malvo, the salesman drives his car up to Lester's house, attracting the attention of the agents; Malvo takes advantage of their distraction to murder both of them.
-It is implied that Malvo then kills the salesman.

 Malvo enters Lester's house, and each stalks but fails to kill the other.
 Malvo strikes Lester in the face with Lester's award, bloodying his face and mirroring the injury inflicted on Lester by Sam Hess a year earlier.
 Though Lester's gun jams, Malvo's foot is caught in a bear trap left by Lester, and he escapes severely injured.
 Malvo retreats to his cabin to treat his injury, not knowing that Grimly has already found it.
 Grimly tells Malvo that he has solved his riddle posed a year earlier, and kills Malvo.
 When the police arrive, they find Malvo's trove of audio tapes, including the one containing Lester's confession for the murder of his first wife.
 Two weeks later, Lester, now the subject of a manhunt after his murder of Pearl has been revealed, is shown on a snowmobile in Glacier National Park.
 Lester is recognized by law enforcement officers and tries to escape, only to crash his snowmobile.
 Desperate, he continues on foot, only to crash through thin ice, presumably meeting his end, and revealing that the scene shown at the beginning of the episode depicted Lester's fate.